Lucrezia Marinella: Personal life and influence

 Francesco Agostino della Chiesa described her as " a woman of wondrous eloquence and learning" and asserted "it would be impossible to surpass her."

-Cristofero Bronzino, pronounced her exceptional in writing prose and poetry, most accomplished in sacred compositions, and a supreme expert in moral and natural philosophy."
+Cristofero Bronzino pronounced her exceptional in writing prose and poetry, most accomplished in sacred compositions, and a supreme expert in moral and natural philosophy."

 Arcangela Tarabotti was also said to be one of her biggest admirers, but towards the end of her life Lucrezia was said to have "attacked" her.
 Her father's work as a physician influenced and spurred her curiosity about science.
 Marinella dedicated The Nobility and Excellence of Women to another doctor and friend of her father Lucio Scarano who took a particular interest in her literary formation.
 At one point, he called her "The adornment of our century" and compared her to Greek poet Corinna.

-Marinella dedicated her poem Amoro Innamorato et Impazzato to a female reader: the dutchess of Mantua, Catherine de' Medici, Governor of Siena.
+Marinella dedicated her poem Amoro Innamorato et Impazzato to a female reader: Caterina de' Medici, Duchess of Mantua.